EmmettTan/DJammyAndroidApp/README.md

 Authors: Lucas Gomes, Rayaan Choudri, Kaibo Ma and Emmett Tan.

 This is our music sequencing android app.
 Up to four users can connect to each other, create loops,  and make music collaboratively on their smartphone.
-This project was made on a Altera DE2 Board, so the multi-user features are unavailable.
+This project was developed with a Altera DE2 Board, so the multi-user features are unavailable.

 See a video demo at https://www.youtube.com/watch?v=CI8SVcV2FZ8

 Easter Egg https://www.youtube.com/watch?v=GP930IH5RXo